Don (2022 film)

 The film was officially announced in 2021 with production taking place between February–December 2021.
 It was shot extensively across Tamil Nadu including Coimbatore, Chennai, Pollachi and Udumalaipettai, while a song was filmed in Agra.
-The film features music composed by Anirudh Ravichander, with cinematography and editing by K. M. Bhaskaran and Nagooran respectively.
+The film features music composed by Anirudh Ravichander, with cinematography and editing by K. M. Bhaskaran and Nagooran Ramachandran respectively.

-Don theatrically released on 13 May 2022 and received positive reviews from critics and audiences, who praised the performances, soundtrack, cinematography, direction, story, screenplay, dialogues, humour, emotional weight, climax and social message.
-The film grossed over 100 crores at the worldwide box office and became a critical and commercial success.
+Don was released in theatres on 13 May 2022.
+The film received positive reviews from critics, praising the cast performances (especially Sivakarthikeyan, Samuthirakani, S. J. Suryah and Soori), music, story, visuals, humour, emotional weight, social message and climax, and became a commercial success, grossing over ₹120 crore worldwide.

 Plot

-Chakaravarthi, a famous film director, is desperately trying to reach his college.
-As he drives, he narrates the story based on his college days:
+Chakaravarthi, a famous film director, is desperately trying to make it to college.
+As he drives, he narrates the story of his college days.

-Chakaravarthi's father, Ganesan, is a strict father who cares a lot about Chakaravarthi's studies and wants him to be a civil engineer.
-But Chakaravarthi hates studying and lies to his father about his test marks.
-Meanwhile, Chakaravarthi falls in love with Angaiyarkanni alias Angu, during his school days.
-Initially, she avoids him, but soon reciprocates his feelings, but they end up going their separate ways after Ganesan and Angu's father have a confrontation about their relationship, since Chakaravarthi claims Angu is just his friend, to avoid his father bashing him up.
+In the past, Chakaravarthi's father, Ganesan, is a strict man who cares a lot about Chakaravarthi's studies and wants him to be a civil engineer.
+But Chakaravarthi hates studying and lies to his father about his test scores.
+At the same time, Chakaravarthi falls in love with Angaiyarkanni, alias Angu.
+Initially, she avoids him but soon reciprocates his feelings.
+However, they go their separate ways after Ganesan and Angu's father confront Chakaravarthi's and Angu's relationship since Chakaravarthi claims Angu is just his friend to avoid his father bashing him up.

-Chakaravarthi joins BEC (Best Engineering College) in Coimbatore, where his expectations of enjoying college life is ruined by the college's disciplinarian professor, Bhoominathan, who the students fear and hate.
-Chakaravarthi constructs a plan to send Bhoominathan away to be a visiting professor in St. Paul's University in Russia so that the students can be in a happy environment.
-Meanwhile, Chakaravarthi meets Angu again, who also joins BEC.
-He tries to woo her, but in vain where Angu befriends Lilly, a first year student.
-Lilly explains to Chakravarthi, that after the incident in their school days, Angu's father stopped talking to her.
+Chakaravarthi joins BEC (Best Engineering College) in Coimbatore.
+However, the college's disciplinarian professor, Bhoominathan, whom the students fear and hate, ruins his expectations of enjoying college life.
+Chakaravarthi constructs a plan to send Bhoominathan away to be a visiting professor at St. Paul's University in Russia so that students can be happy.
+This earns him the nickname of "Don" of the college.
+Meanwhile, Chakaravarthi meets Angu again, who is also a part of BEC.
+Angu befriends Lilly, a first-year student, despite his attempts to woo her.
+Lilly explains to Chakravarthi that, after the incident in their school days, Angu's father stopped talking to her.

-Chakaravarthi successfully patches them up after he creates a short film and ends it on an emotional note that Angu's father and Angu get reunited.
-Angu is impressed and reciprocates his feelings.
-Amidst all of this, Bhoominathan unexpectedly returns from Russia, and discovers that Chakaravarthi was the one who sent him to Russia.
-In revenge, he clicks a photo of Chakaravarthi and Angu at the Taj Mahal and uses it to complain to Killivallavan, the chairman of BEC.
+Chakaravarthi successfully patches them up after creating a short film and ends it on an emotional note with Angu's father and Angu reconciling.
+Angu is impressed and reciprocates her feelings.
+Amidst this, Bhoominathan unexpectedly returns from Russia after two months and discovers that Chakaravarthi sent him there.
+In revenge, his assistant photographs Chakaravarthi and Angu at the Taj Mahal.
+Bhoominathan uses it to complain to Killivallavan, the BEC chairman.
 Chakaravarthi, in return, presents a picture of Bhoominathan with Miss Swetha at the Taj Mahal.
-This gains the wrath of Killivallavan, who is disappointed about Bhoominathan.
+It gains the wrath of Killivallavan, who is disappointed in Bhoominathan.